zayphresh/Discord_Bot/README.md

-// more documentation to be to be included into the source code for index.js.
+// More documentation to be to be included into the source code for index.js.

-//future feature considerations include a search command to facilitate web searches on the fly and, mp3 music player capabilities.
+//Future feature considerations include a search command to facilitate web searches on the fly and, mp3 music player capabilities.